How the woman behind the FBI’s Mindhunter method changed the hunt for killers

 As sexual violence spiked across 1970s America, the FBI called in an outsider – a professor from Boston who just happened to be a woman.
 A new docuseries describes how Ann Burgess forever changed the way the Bureau catches killers – but there’s more work to be done, she tells Sheila Flynn

-Ann Wolbert Burgess knew she was entering uncharted territory as she descended into the bowels of the FBI’s Quantico headquarters in the late 1970s.
+Ann Wolbert Burgess knew she was entering uncharted territory as she descended into the bowels of the FBI’s Quantico headquarters in the late 1970s.x

 First, she was a civilian, not an agent – a psychiatric nurse specializing in rape victimology at a time when women were still widely blamed for their own sexual assaults.
 Secondly, Burgess was female, a rarity within the G-men-filled halls of the Virginia complex, where former athletes and ex-military alphas were the norm.
 And finally, she was consulting in a nascent field of criminal study that endeavored to reach the furthest depths of serial offenders’ minds – an effort by a small group of hyper-focused agents from subterranean offices that often drew skepticism.